You are using an outdated browser. Please upgrade your browser to improve your experience.

 At Boldly, we’ve sourced and hired the most talented people available.
 Our executive assistants are the best from thousands of applicants, people with experience at Fortune 500 companies and top-level executives.

-From that, we use a custom matching process that sets us apart from other executive assistant services.
-We don’t just assign someone to you, we match you with someone.
-We make sure it’s a real partnership.
+From that, we use a custom matching process that sets us apart from other remote executive assistant companies.
+We don’t just assign someone to you, we match you with someone and make sure it’s a real partnership.
 That means you’ll have an assistant who works and thinks like you do.